Diagnosis

 Coping and support

-A diagnosis of cancer can be overwhelming.
-With time you'll find ways to cope with the distress and uncertainty of cancer.
-Until then, you may find that it helps to:
+With time, you'll find what helps you cope with the uncertainty and worry of a rectal cancer diagnosis.
+Until then, you may find it helps to:

-• Learn enough about rectal cancer to make decisions about your care.
-Ask your doctor about your cancer, including your treatment options and, if you like, your prognosis.
+Ask your healthcare team about your cancer, including your test results, treatment options and, if you like, your prognosis.
 As you learn more about rectal cancer, you may become more confident in making treatment decisions.

-• Keep friends and family close.
-Keeping your close relationships strong will help you deal with your rectal cancer.
-Friends and family can provide the practical support you'll need, such as helping take care of your home if you're in the hospital.
-And they can serve as emotional support when you feel overwhelmed by cancer.
+Keeping your close relationships strong can help you deal with rectal cancer.
+Friends and family can provide the practical support you may need, such as helping take care of your home if you're in the hospital.
+And they can serve as emotional support when you feel overwhelmed by having cancer.

-Ask your doctor about support groups in your area.
-Or check with local and national cancer organizations, such as the National Cancer Institute or the American Cancer Society.
+Ask your healthcare team about support groups in your area.
+Other sources of information include the National Cancer Institute and the American Cancer Society.

 Preparing for your appointment